-Bethesda University is accredited by the Association for Biblical Higher Education (ABHE).
-ABHE is recognized by the United States Department of Education (USDE), the Council for Higher Education Accreditation (CHEA).
-ABHE Commission on Accreditation (5850 T.G.
-Lee Blvd., Suite 130, Orlando, FL 32822, Telephone: 407-207-0808) accredits the following programs: Bachelor of Arts in Religion (Biblical Studies), Bachelor of Arts in Religion (Pastoral Ministry), Bachelor of Arts in Religion (Christian Education), Bachelor of Arts in Religion (Missions), Master of Arts in Biblical Studies, Master of Divinity, Doctor of Ministry.
+The programs of Bethesda University listed below are accredited by the Commission on Accreditation of the Association for Biblical Higher Education (ABHE) [5850 T.G.
+Lee Blvd., Suite 130, Orlando, FL 32822; Telephone: 407-207-0808] an accrediting body recognized by the Council for Higher Education Accreditation: Bachelor of Arts in Religion (Biblical Studies), Bachelor of Arts in Religion (Christian Education), Bachelor of Arts in Religion (Missions), Bachelor of Arts in Religion (Pastoral Ministry), Master of Arts in Biblical Studies, Master of Divinity and Doctor of Ministry.